Types of dams | Advantages and disadvantages of dams

-A dam is a barrier structure constructed to stop, divert or control the flow of a river (or other water bodies).
-Primarily, dams are constructed as a part of a hydroelectric power project.
-The water impounded by the dam in a reservoir is used for the generation of electricity in the future.
-This water stored in the dam reservoirs is also used for irrigation and drinking purposes.
-In this article, we will discuss the different dam types classified based on their structure and use.
+A dam is a barrier structure constructed across a river or other water body to stop, divert, or control the flow of water.
+While dams are often built as part of hydroelectric power projects, their functions extend beyond electricity generation.
+The water stored in the reservoir behind a dam can also be used for irrigation, drinking water supply, flood control, and recreational purposes.
+In this article, we will discuss the different types of dams, classified based on their structure and use.

 Gravity dams